Nikav7/Assignment_7_Veronica/README.md

 and the python file used for training on ab_dataset--> train_glowtts_ab.py

 you need to upload this file to your drive if you to want to give it a try.
+More info in comments.

 for the original recipe go here --> https://github.com/coqui-ai/TTS/tree/dev/recipes/ljspeech/glow_tts